gi-no/blog_mean_stack/article2.md

 ```

-Now, we can load messages older than 20 last messages, using infinite scroll.
+Now, we can load messages older than the last 20 messages, using infinite scroll.

 #### Edit karma.conf
 Add "ngInfiniteScroll" library to karma.conf to load on test.